-Mathea Loen is a PhD Student at Center for Research on Discretion and Paternalism and the Department for Administration and Organization Theory (University of Bergen).
+Mathea Loen is a PhD Student at Center for Research on Discretion and Paternalism and the Department of Government (University of Bergen).
 She holds a Master’s Degree in Comparative Politics.

 Mathea’s research interests include human rights, social norms and networks, public opinion, and public discourse, specifically in relation to children’s rights, child protection and family values in Europe.